nobodywasishere/vhdlref/_refs/compinst.md

     );
 ```

-<h3 class="text-hr"><span>Synthesis Issues</span></h3>

-Component instantiation is supported for synthesis, although __generic map__ is usually ignored.
-Whether a logic synthesis tool will "flatten through" a component, treat it as a "black box", or recognize it as a primitive is usually under the user's control.

-<h3 class="text-hr"><span>New in VHDL-93</span></h3>

-In VHDL-93, an entity-architecture pair may be directly instantiated (a component doesn't need to be declared).
+An entity-architecture pair may be directly instantiated (a component doesn't need to be declared).
 This is more compact, but does not allow the flexibility of configuration:

 ```vhdl
 DIRECT: entity HA_ENTITY(HA_ARCH)
     port map ( A, B, S, C);
 ```

+<h3 class="text-hr"><span>Synthesis Issues</span></h3>

+Component instantiation is supported for synthesis, although __generic map__ is usually ignored.
+Whether a logic synthesis tool will "flatten through" a component, treat it as a "black box", or recognize it as a primitive is usually under the user's control.